 Don’t #2 Purchase a Child insurance plan

-Even though the name may suggest that you are buying insurance of the life of child, these plans are different.
+Even though the name may suggest that you are buying insurance on the life of the child, these plans are different.
 These plans provide the dual benefit of insurance and investment.
 The life cover is on your life (and not your child’s).
-So, this approach is not stupid as the previous one was.
+So, this approach is not as stupid as the previous one was.

 These plans can be structured in many ways.
-Typically, in the event of death of the policy holder, the nominee gets the Sum Assured and all the future premium installments are waived off.
-Insurance company pays the premium in your absence.
+Typically, in the event of the death of the policyholder, the nominee gets the Sum Assured and all the future premium installments are waived off.
+The insurance company pays the premium in your absence.
 Your child gets the accumulated wealth at the time of maturity.
-Waiver of premium in the event of demise of the parent is a common feature in these plans.
+Waiver of premium in the event of the demise of the parent is a common feature in these plans.

 These plans make for an excellent sales pitch.
 The appeal is to your emotions and how much you love your children.
 Very difficult to say No. However, when it comes to financial decisions, you better keep your emotions out.

 If you have good investment discipline, you can create a better structure with mutual funds (and other pure investment products such as PPF) and a term insurance plan.
 Go through the following post to find out how.

 At the end of it, child insurance plans are traditional life insurance plans or ULIPs only.
 So, the issues with regular ULIPs and traditional insurance plans apply to child plans too.

 A word about term insurance.
 If you think your family can not handle a lump sum payout of a regular term plan, opt for an Income Replacement Term Insurance Plan.

 Look for the following keywords in the insurance plans: Young, Star, Udaan, Champion, Smart Kid, Shiksha, Scholar etc. If your insurance plan has any of the aforementioned keywords, you are most likely purchasing a child plan.

 Moving to Do’s